MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/azureps-in-docker.md

 - Debian 9
 - CentOs 7

-A full list of available images can be found on our [Docker image][az image] page.
+A full list of available images can be found on our [Docker image][az-image] page.

 ## Using Azure PowerShell in a container